The EOS/Resolution Conspiracy: Convergence in Proto-Planetary Collision Simulations: Introduction

 Besides the EOS, numerical parameters can also affect the outcome of GI.
-In the case of GI on Uranus \citet{kegerreisPlanetaryGiantImpacts2019} and \citet{reinhardtBifurcationHistoryUranus2020} find that the planet's final rotation period is resolution dependent and that convergence requires $>5 \times 10^6$ particles. \citet{gendaResolutionDependenceDisruptive2015} (from here on G15) investigate disruptive impacts on planetesimals in the gravity dominated regime using the Smoothed Particle Hydrodynamics (SPH) method and the Tillotson EOS and find that the critical specific impact energy for catastrophic disruption depends on the simulation's resolution.
+In the case of GI on Uranus \citet{kegerreisPlanetaryGiantImpacts2019} and \citet{reinhardtBifurcationHistoryUranus2020} find that the planet's final rotation period is resolution dependent and that convergence requires $>5 \times 10^6$ particles. \citet{hosonoUnconvergenceVerylargescaleGiant2017} study how the disc and satellite mass vary with resolution for the Moon forming GI and show that the results seem to converge at $10^6$ particles but deviate from this trend at ultra high resolutions, i.e., $>3 \times 10^7$ particles. \citet{gendaResolutionDependenceDisruptive2015} (from here on G15) investigate disruptive impacts on planetesimals in the gravity dominated regime using the Smoothed Particle Hydrodynamics (SPH) method and the Tillotson EOS and find that the critical specific impact energy for catastrophic disruption depends on the simulation's resolution.
 They show that in order to correctly model the transformation of impact to thermal energy in a collision (and therefore the erosion of the planetesimal) the shock wave has to be adequately resolved.
 While moderate resolutions of a few $10^5$ particles are within \SI{50}{\percent} of the convergence limit, convergence is predicted at $>10^8$ particles which is currently prohibitively expensive.
 They propose to investigate this effect under different conditions, e.g., involving larger bodies and suggest that material strength and higher impact velocities could also affect convergence.
 However, one key aspect, how the choice of EOS affects convergence, is not considered in G15.

 We compare the two EOS, the Tillotson EOS and ANEOS, within the same numerical framework and investigate how the choice of EOS affects basic post-impact properties of the planet as well as their numerical convergence.
 In oblique collisions, with and without pre-impact rotation, we determine the planet's post-impact rotation period.
 In head-on collisions we revisit the resolution dependence of the critical specific impact energy required for catastrophic disruption found in G15 and investigate how the choice of EOS affects its value and numerical convergence.
 In both cases we study the collision of equal mass, differentiated proto-planets with an Earth-like composition, which is a common scenario during the last phase of terrestrial planet formation.
 We find that even such basic properties as the planet's rotation period and the critical specific impact energy required for disruption vary as a result of the choice the EOS.
 Moreover, we find that in case of ANEOS both quantities converge much faster than in the corresponding simulations where the Tillotson EOS is used which substantially reduces computational requirements for such simulations and arguably increases their level of physical realism.